Wang-Haining/fine-grained-poetry-interpretation/README.md

 The following files are generated for reviewer-friendly inspection:

 * `stats/readme_stats.md`: split sizes by source, masking rates, public-domain text length summaries, and label distribution tables.
 * `data/sample.csv`: a small, human-readable subset of rows from all splits.
-Poetry Foundation rows have `poem` and `interpretation` masked.
+Poetry Foundation rows have `poem` masked.

 ## Usage